 Homeownership remains the largest and best investment a family can make for the long term, and it supports the national and local goals for an ownership society.
-Most consider it the “American Drem.”
+Most consider it the “American Dream”.
 Homeownership is a cornerstone indicator of financial success and stability.

 CADA’s purpose is to educate and assist modest income borrowers in the process of purchasing their dream home.
 In this process, clients are assisted in repairing their credit, educated on available mortgage products, provided a prequalification of their mortgage loan and when eligible, provided down payment assistance.

-The homebuyer education curriculum includes the following topics: “Get the Facts” sponsored by Freddie Mac, Bank on It, Check It Out, Pay Yourself First, Keep It Safe, Identify Goals and Overcoming Obstacles, Money Matters, Credit Review, Mortgage Pre-Qualification and Affordability, Choosing the Right Mortgage Product, Find a Home, The Mortgage Process, The Closing Process, and After the Sale.
+The homebuyer education curriculum includes the following topics: “Get the Facts” sponsored by Freddie Mac, Bank on It, Check It Out, Pay Yourself First, Keep It Safe, Identify Goals and Overcoming Obstacles, Money Matters, Credit Review, Mortgage Pre-Qualification and Affordability, Fair Housing, Choosing the Right Mortgage Product, Find a Home, The Mortgage Process, The Closing Process, and After the Sale.

-The New Homes Loan Pool
+The Community Partners Loan Pool